elyase/cousera-ml/README.md

 Python port of the Coursera-Stanford Machine Learning Matlab code

+**UPDATE**: This project is not being maintained, I found [this one](https://github.com/tansaku/py-coursera) which I recommend you use too.

 ## How to use:
 Just download or clone the repository, name your solution like the corresponding **.m** file but change the extension to **.py** and finally run:
 ```